-In-Year admissions will be considered in accordance with the number of places available at the school in the 2021/22 school year.
+In-Year admissions will be considered in accordance with the number of places available at the school in the 2025/26 school year.
 Any places that become available will be filled in priority order from the existing waiting list and any current applications.
-The waiting list will be ordered in accordance with points 1-6 of the oversubscription criteria outlined above.